Metaphor's Algebra

 "

-A good metaphor is the cornerstone of a new theory.
-(20-August -2010)
+MF18: A good metaphor is the cornerstone of a new theory.
+Added 20 August 2010.

 stoper

-1. New idea, the result of the combination of two (or three) metaphors, pictures or tools, must give birth to yet a new insight,
+MAR-1.
+A new idea, the result of the combination of two (or three) metaphors, pictures or tools, must give birth to yet a new insight,

-or solve a certain problem, instead (e.g., Columbus).
+or solve a certain problem (e.g., Columbus).

-3. At least one of the drawings must be an original work of the ‘inventor’ (e.g., Sturgeon, Volta).
+MAR-3.
+At least one of the drawings must be an original work of the ‘inventor’ (e.g., Sturgeon, Volta).

-5. Simply describing a dream is not sufficient by itself (e.g., the snake of Kekule).
+MAR-5.
+Simply describing a dream is not sufficient by itself (e.g., the snake of Kekule).

 stoper

-Columbus - The Way to India
+MA2: Columbus - The Way to India.
+Added June 2000.

-Columbus
+Christopher Columbus

-The Earth seperator Winds seperator Columbus's first voyage, Morison (1942) p.
+The Earth Winds Columbus' first voyage, Morison (1942), p.
 222.

-Morison (1942) "Admiral of The Ocean Sea", Little Brown & Com, Boston.
+Morison (1942).
+"Admiral of the Ocean Sea."
+Little Brown & Co., Boston.

 stoper

-Copernicus - The Universe
+MA7: Copernicus - The Universe.
+Added December 2009.

-Nikolaus Copernicus
+Nicolas Copernicus

-Copernicus created the new cosmology by combining two disciplines - Cosmology and Geometry (mathematics in the terminology of his time) or in his words:
+Copernicus created the new cosmology by combining two disciplines - Cosmology and Geometry (mathematics in the terminology of his time), or, in his words:

 "We find, then, in this arrangement the marvelous symmetry of the universe, and a sure linking together in harmony of the motion and size of the spheres, such as could be perceived in no other way.Copernicus, p.
 50.

-Ptolmy plus demo equal Copernicus cosmology
+Ptolmy plus The Copernicus Geometrical considerations equal Copernicus cosmology

-Aristotle's cosmology seperator Geometry Considerations seperator Copernicus's cosmology
+Aristotle's cosmology Geometrical considerations Copernicus's cosmology

 http://www.webexhibits.org/calendars/year-text-Copernicus.html